-Language classes that do not reach the minimum enrolment are often offered as tutored language classes or through the School-supported self-taught (SSST) language programme.
+Language classes that do not reach the minimum enrolment are often offered as tutored language classes or through the Literature: school-supported self-taught (SSST) programme.

 Some students participating in tutored language courses (including those in the SSST) qualify for a tuition rebate.
-The relevant policy is reproduced in its entirety here:
+The current policy is shown below.
+Please note that this policy is currently under review for the 2020-2021 school year.
+The updated policy will be shared with relevant families in August 2020.

-IB Diploma Level Rebate for Second Language Tuition: Policy 3.21, approved by Board of Governors April 11, 2011
+IB Diploma Level Rebate for Second Language Tuition

-IB Diploma candidates (students in grades 11 and 12) who need to follow a tutored language as their second language in order to obtain the IB Diploma are given an 8% rebate on tuition fees for each year of the two-year Diploma programme in order to help cover the costs involved in engaging a tutor.
+IB Diploma Candidates (students in grades 11 and 12) who need to follow a tutored language as their second language in order to obtain the IB Diploma are given an 8% rebate on tuition fees for each year of the two-year Diploma program in order to help cover the costs involved in engaging a tutor.